PonVenkatesh/mail/README.md

 7. Verify the data in Postgres
 8. Define the rules in _**rules.json**_ inside the **rules** directory
    1. Each rule have set of conditions
-   2. Each condition has gamil field name which should be matched with the given value.
+   2. Each condition has gmail field name which should be matched with the given value.
    3. conditions_relation will have AND / OR value. by default its AND.
    4. Each rule have set of actions like move to another mailbox, mark as read or unread.

       if the condition_relation is AND, then the mail_id should match with all conditions if the condition_relation is OR, then the mail_id should match with any one condition.
-   Sample Rule :
+   **Sample Rule : **
    ```bash
    {
     "name": "mutual_fund_attachment",